 Given the prominence of shamanism in other traditional northern Eurasian societies, it would be shocking if it were absent from traditional Germanic society.
 So it’s hardly surprising to find, instead, that the established social customs of the pre-Christian Germanic peoples brimmed with shamanic elements.

 It’s just as important, however, to stress the uniquely Germanic form of these elements.
-At the center of the Germanic shamanic complex is the “Allfather,” Odin, who inspires the female seidr-workers and the male “warrior-shamans” alike with his perilous gift of ecstasy.
-This maintains the communion between the worlds of spirit and the world of flesh that’s so central to a robust animistic worldview and way of life.
-The active shamanic practitioner receives an additional boon: an upper hand in life’s battles and a position of dignity and glory within the all-subsuming process of the cosmos’s ceaseless, Nietzschean “self-overcoming,” a position as an especially vigorous facilitator of growth, renewal, and re-beautification.
+At the center of the Germanic shamanic complex is the “Allfather,” Odin, who inspires the female seidr-workers and the male “warrior-shamans” alike with his perilous gift of ecstasy, granting them an upper hand in life’s battles as well as communion with the divine world of consummate meaning.

 Looking for more great information on Norse mythology and religion?
 While this site provides the ultimate online introduction to the topic, my book The Viking Spirit provides the ultimate introduction to Norse mythology and religion period.
 I’ve also written a popular list of The 10 Best Norse Mythology Books, which you’ll probably find helpful in your pursuit.

 This is nearly identical to the definition proposed by Åke Hultkrantz: “we may define the shaman as a social functionary who, with the help of guardian spirits, attains ecstasy in order to create a rapport with the supernatural world on behalf of his [sic] group members.”
 (1973.
 A Definition of Shamanism.
 In Temenos 9: 25-37. p.
 34.)